wikimedia/eslint-config-wikimedia/readme.md

 Then, [configure ESLint](https://eslint.org/docs/user-guide/configuring) with one or more `.eslintrc.json` files as appropriate.

 ## Example configurations
-Bellow are some potential recommended uses:
+Below are some potential recommended uses:

 ### A typical front-end project
 This profile allows ES5 code and browser native functions.
 It will complain about ES6+ code and language features.